As the years advance, staying in shape becomes more and more difficult.

 If you want the cardio advantages of a bike ride without braving the traffic and adverse weather, one of these handy pieces of equipment is the ideal solution.

 Check out our review of the best 5 recumbent bikes to help you choose the right model for your needs.
+You can see every individual product below:

 An elliptical machine is somewhat like a treadmill but these are designed to simulate the effects of walking.